 For another, it was a trip to the doctor.

-Cue a long hard look at a lifestyle of stress, air travel and junk food.
+Cue a long hard look at his lifestyle.

 A slight smile spreads across his face as he recalls the moment.